ValerianRey/RagThisCode/README.md

 # RagThisCode
 Setup an MCP server to do RAG over any public GitHub repo or any of your private repos

+# Demos powered by RagThisCode

+* https://chatwithtorchjd.org Here, the multi-objective optimization library [TorchJD](https://github.com/TorchJD/torchjd) is pre-fetched.
+You can directly talk with its code.

 # Installation
 Install uv: https://docs.astral.sh/uv/getting-started/installation/